storm961/Student-MS/README.md

 # Student-MS
-This project was developed for my python course at the university
+This project was developed for my python course at the university.
+The project consists of Python & MySQL.